erperejildo/weather-app/README.md

 ![image](https://github.com/user-attachments/assets/351fecfa-104a-42fa-9722-7cd4dc7aa280)

-components from Shadcn.: DONE
+## NOTES

-asking for credit card when creating account so I used https://weather.visualcrossing.com instead
+- Original API was asking for credit card when creating account so I used https://weather.visualcrossing.com instead

-- This API doesn't proved for example min and max temp so I used something else to be displayed
+- This API didn't provide for example min and max temp so I used something else to be displayed
-- I can't tell from design what do we want to do with the header while scrolling apart from making it smaller, so I used a background for this
+- I can't tell from design what do we want to do with the header while scrolling apart from making it smaller, so I used a background for this to improve UX
 - For further explanations search for "NOTE:"